If you're concerned about anxiety symptoms, reach out for help. You don't have to deal with anxiety alone.

 Get help

-Asking for help is not always easy, but it’s the first step towards feeling better.
-Remember that you don’t have to have all the answers when you ask for help.
-You just need to know that something doesn’t seem right and you want to know what’s going on.
+Asking for help is not always easy, but it's the first step towards feeling better.
+You don't have to have all the answers when you ask for help.
+You just need to know that something doesn't seem right and you want to know what's going on.
 Here are some important people you can talk to:

 Talking with family or trusted friends can be very hard!
-However, other people can be a great source of support, and they may be able to help you reach out to other health professionals.
-When you’re ready to talk, plan what you want to say in advance, especially if you feel very nervous about the conversation.
+However, other people can be a great source of help and support.
+If you feel very nervous about bringing up mental health problems, you can plan what you want to say in advance.

-Your doctor may be able to treat you on their own.
-If not, your doctor will help you see a mental health specialist like a psychiatrist.
-It’s important to see a doctor if you’re concerned about your mental health because some physical health problems may look like mental health problems, and your doctor will look at all possible causes.
+Your doctor or nurse practitioner may be able to treat you on their own.
+If not, they will help you see a mental health specialist like a psychiatrist or psychologist.
+Anxiety can be a symptom of many health problems, so it's important to investigate possible causes.

-A lot of people feel nervous when they talk with their doctor.
-You can find tips to help you prepare for your appointment and work with your doctor or any other mental health professional at www.heretohelp.bc.ca/working-with-your-doctor.
+A lot of people feel nervous when they talk with health care professionals like their doctor.
+You can find tips to help you prepare for your appointment and work with health professionals at www.heretohelp.bc.ca/infosheet/working-with-your-doctor-when-you-have-a-mental-illness.

 Your campus

-If you’re in post-secondary education, many campuses offer services such as sessions with a counsellor and support groups.
+Many post-secondary campuses offer mental health services such as sessions with a counsellor and support groups.
 If a mental illness like an anxiety disorder affects your ability to do well at school, you may be eligible for extra support.

 Your workplace

-If you’re working, some workplaces offer a service called an Employee (Family) Assistance Plan (EAP/EFAP), which offer confidential counselling.
-Talk to your human resources contact at work about access, or talk to your parent or guardian to see if you’re eligible for free counselling under their benefits.
+Some workplaces offer a service called an Employee and Family Assistance Program (EFAP), which provides confidential counselling.
+Talk to your human resources contact at work about access, or talk to your parent or guardian to see if you're eligible for free counselling under their benefits.

 -